Resources for

 • Senior Citizen Tax Abatement Program: Utilize your skills to enjoy property tax relief.
 Requirements for participation includes: Winchester homeownership, age 60 and older, maximum AGI of $67,701 (Individual) or $102,608 (Joint) or less and home value of $1,596,315.
 For more information contact Phillip Beltz. pbeltz@winchester.us

 • Free or Reduced Tax Filing and or Preparation Software for Elderly: Eligible seniors have many free tax filing options.
 Whether they prepare and file their own tax returns or get in-person help, there are easy, secure and free tax filing options for seniors.
+IRS provides details.
+Link

 • AARP programs nationally.
-LINK
+Website

 Veterans Benefits, Disability Benefits, etc.

-For senior veterans seeking information and resources from the Veterans Administration (VA), the official website is VA.gov Home | Veterans Affairs.This site offers a comprehensive overview of VA benefits, services, and resources, including those specifically tailored for elderly veterans. - LINK
+For senior veterans seeking information and resources from the Veterans Administration (VA), the official website is VA.gov Home | Veterans Affairs.This site offers a comprehensive overview of VA benefits, services, and resources, including those specifically tailored for elderly veterans. - website

-Legal & Estate Planning
+Estate Planning

 Seniors should focus on estate planning to ensure their assets are distributed as desired, someone can make decisions on their behalf if incapacitated, and their wishes are honored, including wills, trusts, and powers of attorney, while also considering long-term care planning and tax implications.